k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/05_tdm_lu_implementation_general.md

 # TDM LU Implementation - General Guidelines

 A TDM task copies a [Business Entity](/articles/TDM/tdm_overview/03_business_entity_overview.md) (BE) from a source environment to a target environment.
 A BE can have multiple [LUs](/articles/03_logical_units/01_LU_overview.md) with either a flat or a hierarchical structure.
 For instance, a Customer BE consists of Customer Care, Billing, Ordering and Usage LUs.
-The ability to break up a BE into several LUs enables maximum flexibility and prevents duplication of development.
-Additionally, defining a hierarchical structure of parent-child LUs enables creating LUs, based on the natural root entity of the related data sources, instead of forcefully setting unified root entities on all LUs related to a given BE.
+The ability to break up a BE into several LUs provides maximum flexibility and prevents duplication of development.
+Additionally, defining a hierarchical structure of parent-child LUs allows creating LUs based on the natural root entity of the related data sources, rather than forcefully setting unified root entities on all LUs related to a given BE.

 Each LU in a TDM project should have additional components in order to support TDM functionalities, as described below: